mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

   - *(Optional "go further")* a small **B1s** VM attached to the subnet
 - Notes on extending to **UK West** for resilience later.

+For a look at all the code we will be building, check out https://github.com/mdlister/TerraformMiniSeries I've published where you'll find all the code if you aren't following along.
 ---

 ## Why these choices?